colindean/talks/bio.md

 ## Last update

-`2023-05-02 21:46 EST`
+`2024-01-03 23:00 EST`

 ## Short bio

 ### Third person

-Colin Dean is a software engineer, community builder, and non-profit leader from Pittsburgh, Pennsylvania in the United States.
+Colin Dean is a software engineer, community builder, and non-profit leader from Pittsburgh, Pennsylvania, in the United States.

 ### First person

-I am a software engineer, community builder, and non-profit leader from Pittsburgh, Pennsylvania in the United States.
+I am a software engineer, community builder, and non-profit leader from Pittsburgh, Pennsylvania, in the United States.

 ## Medium bio

 ### Third Person

 Colin Dean is a software engineer, community builder, and non-profit leader.
 He's built software for IBM Watson, Target, Vivísimo, and Arcadia.io, plus some open source software used by most Mac-using developers.
 He's served on boards of five non-profits, founding two, and advising other non-profits on leadership and technical topics.
-He spends most of his time directing Code & Supply, Pittsburgh's largest community of software professionals, and its Meetups, conferences, and coworking space, and otherwise loves cuddling with his dogs and partner.
+He spends most of his time directing Code & Supply, Pittsburgh's largest community of software professionals, and its Meetups, conferences, and coworking space, and otherwise loves cuddling with his dogs, cat, and partner.

 ### First person

 I am a software engineer, community builder, and non-profit leader.
 I've built software for IBM Watson, Target, Vivísimo, and Arcadia.io, plus some open source software used by most Mac-using developers.
-I've served on boards of five non-profits, founding two, and advising other non-profits on leadership and technical topics.
-I spend most of my time directing Code & Supply, Pittsburgh's largest community of software professionals, and its Meetups, conferences, and coworking space, and otherwise love cuddling with my dogs and partner.
+I've served on boards of five non-profits, founding two, and advised other non-profits on leadership and technical topics.
+I spend most of my time directing Code & Supply, Pittsburgh's largest community of software professionals, and its Meetups, conferences, and coworking space, and otherwise love cuddling with my dogs, cat, and partner.

 ## Long bio